 Maintaining And Fitting Your Helmet

 Now rotate the helmet from side to side and check whether your head moves with the helmet or not.
-The skin on your face should actually move with the helmet as you rotate it.
+The skin on your face should move with the helmet as you rotate it.

 - Another tip, you should not be able to lift the helmet from the rear and roll it off your head.